jasminesamra/interactive-narrative-template/README.md

 Follow the instructions [here](https://docs.github.com/en/get-started/git-basics/set-up-git#setting-up-git) to set up Git on your command line, if you aren't already set up with Git.

+Complete the sections titled, "Setting up Git" and "Authenticating with GitHub from Git."
+You do not need to complete anything in the "Next steps" section.

 You can authenticate via HTTPS or SSH.
 If this is your first time setting up Git, we recommend you authenticate via HTTPS (if you're already set up to authenticate via SSH, that's alright!).

 ### Downloading and setting up VSCode